RapidAI/RapidOCR/README.md

 - Many thanks to [DeadWood8](https://github.com/DeadWood8) for providing the [document](https://rapidai.github.io/RapidOCRDocs/main/install_usage/rapidocr_web/nuitka_package/) which packages rapidocr_web to exe by Nuitka.
 - Many thanks to [Loovelj](https://github.com/Loovelj) for fixing the bug of sorting the text boxes.
 For details see [issue 75](https://github.com/RapidAI/RapidOCR/issues/75).

+### 🤝 Contribution Guide

+This repository contains the **Python** component of RapidOCR.
+Components for other languages have been migrated to separate repositories.

+For the complete workflow on contributing to Python development, please refer to: [**Python CONTRIBUTING**](docs/CONTRIBUTING.md).

 ### 🎖 Code Contributors

 <p align="left">